-An oral examination is required in defense of the completed Ph.D. thesis.
+An oral examination is required in defense of the completed Ph.D. dissertation.
 The examination is administered by a committee appointed by the Dean of the Graduate School, upon recommendation by the student's research advisor.
-The committee must consist of five or more members of the graduate faculty5 and is chaired by the student's advisor.
+The committee must consist of five or more members of the graduate faculty and is chaired by the student's advisor.
 At least one and no more than three members must be chosen from outside the ECE Department.
+A student must provide copies of their Ph.D. thesis to defense committee members at least two weeks prior to the scheduled defense.